Fried Green Tomatoes: Plot

-Evelyn Couch, a timid housewife in her 40s, meets elderly Ninny Threadgoode at an Alabama nursing home.
-Evelyn's husband, Ed, has an aunt living there.
+Evelyn Couch is a timid housewife in her 40s in 1980s Birmingham, Alabama.
+Her husband Ed has an aunt with dementia living at an Alabama nursing home.
+While waiting for Ed in the waiting room, Evelyn meets the elderly Ninny Threadgoode.
 Over several encounters, Ninny tells Evelyn about the long-abandoned town of Whistle Stop and its residents.
-The film's subplot concerns Evelyn's dissatisfaction with her marriage, her life, her growing confidence, and a developing friendship with Ninny.
-The narrative switches several times between Ninny's story set between World War I and World War II, and Evelyn's life in 1980s Birmingham.

-Ninny's tale begins with tomboy Idgie Threadgoode, the youngest member of her family, who would later become Ninny's sister-in-law.
-Young Idgie is devastated when her beloved older brother, Buddy, is killed by a train.
-She remains socially withdrawn well into her adolescence.
-At the Threadgoode family's request, Buddy's former girlfriend, the straitlaced Ruth Jamison, intervenes.
+Ninny's tale begins with tomboy Idgie, the youngest member of the Threadgoode family.
+She and Ruth Jamison are devastated when Idgie's beloved older brother and Ruth's boyfriend, Buddy, is killed by a train.
+Idgie remains socially withdrawn well into her adolescence.
+At the Threadgoode family's request, the straitlaced Ruth befriends a reluctant Idgie, and over the summer they gradually develop a deep attachment.

-Idgie initially rebuffs Ruth's attempt at friendship, but over the summer they gradually develop a deep attachment and fall in love.
-Ruth eventually moves to Valdosta, Georgia, to marry Frank Bennett, as she is obligated to do so.
-When Idgie visits, she discovers that Frank habitually abuses a pregnant Ruth.
-Against Frank's violent attempts to stop her, Idgie and several men rescue Ruth who returns to Whistle Stop with Idgie, where her baby, Buddy Jr., is born.
-Papa Threadgoode gives Idgie money to start a business and help care for Ruth and Buddy Jr. She and Ruth open the Whistle Stop Cafe, employing the family cook, Sipsey, and her son, Big George, whose excellent barbecue becomes popular with customers.
+Ruth eventually moves to Valdosta, Georgia, to marry Frank Bennett.
+Idgie visits a pregnant Ruth, only to discover that Frank habitually abuses her.
+Against Frank's violent attempts to stop her, Idgie, together with her brother Julian and Big George, rescue Ruth who returns to Whistle Stop with them, where her son, Buddy Jr., is born.
+Papa Threadgoode gives Idgie money to start a business and help care for Ruth and Buddy Jr. She and Ruth open the Whistle Stop Cafe, employing the family cook, Sipsey, and her son, Big George, whose excellent barbecue becomes widely popular.